 ZERO TO THREE determines if an arrangement is or contains a lease at inception.
 Leases are included in right-of-use ("ROU") assets and lease liabilities in the statement of financial position.
-The ROU asset and lease liability are recognized at the commencement date of the lease agreement based on the present value of lease payments over the lease term using ZERO TO THREE's estimated incremental borrowing rate or implicit rate, when readily determinable, and are adjusted for lease incentives.
+The ROU asset and lease liability are recognized at the commencement date of the lease agreement based on the present value of lease payments over the lease term using an appropriate discount rate and are adjusted for lease incentives.
+As the rate implicit in the lease is generally not readily determinable, ZERO TO THREE has elected to use a risk-free rate as the discount rate.
 The ROU asset is amortized on a straight-line basis over the lease term and is reflected as occupancy and facilities expense in the accompanying statement of functional expenses.
 The lease liability is reduced as cash payments are made under the terms of the lease.
 Rent expense is recognized on a straight-line basis over the lease term.
 Short-term operating leases, which have an initial term of 12 months or less, are not recorded on the statement of financial position.
 Instead, the lease payments of those leases are reported as occupancy expense on a straight-line basis over the lease term.